chaos-polymtl/lethe/doc/source/examples/resolved_cfd-dem/sphere-carreau-with-sharp-interface/sphere-carreau-with-sharp-interface.rst

 Description of the case
 -----------------------

 In this example, we study the flow around a static sphere using the sharp-interface method to represent the sphere.
-The geometry of the flow is the following, with a particle of diameter D = 1.0 located at (0,0,0) and the flow domain located between (-18,-15,-15) and (42,15,15).
+The geometry of the flow is the following, with a particle of diameter :math:`D = 1.0` located at :math:`(0,0,0)` and the flow domain located between :math:`(-18,-15,-15)` and :math:`(42,15,15)`.

 .. image:: images/sharp_carreau_case.png
     :alt: Simulation schematic